homotechsual/HaloAPI/README.md

 1. Select the **Permissions** tab.

 1. Grant the application the permissions required for your purposes.
-*Generally speaking you want to limit the API to only the permissions it needs to do the job you're scripting for.*
+*Generally speaking you want to limit the API to only the permissions it needs, to do the job you're scripting for.*

 ### Connecting the PowerShell module to the API